Israel77-dev/dotfiles/README.md

 |     ls replacement      |                               [exa](https://github.com/ogham/exa)*                                |
 |  Retrieve system info   |                           [psutil](https://pypi.org/project/psutil/)**                            |

-\* Some dotfiles use these programs to configure other apps (e.g. The zsh prompt will be different if kitty is not used)
+\* Some dotfiles reference these programs to configure other apps (e.g. The zsh prompt will be different if kitty is not used)
 \*\* Required for my qtile bar

 ### Themes, plugins, add-ons, etc...